planetscale/debezium-connector-planetscale/docs/dev.md

 ### Using Codespaces

 This repository is equipped with a [GitHub Codespace][0] which is pre-configured for connector development.
+[Prebuilds][2] are configured for fast Codespace launching.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/sgammon/debezium-connector-planetscale-v2?devcontainer_path=.devcontainer%2Fdevcontainer.json)